 High-low method definition

-What is the High-Low Method?
+/What is the High-Low Method?

-The high-low method is used to discern the fixed and variable portions of a mixed cost.
+The high-low method is an accounting technique used to discern the fixed and variable portions of a mixed cost.
 The essential concept is to collect the cost at a high activity level and again at a low activity level, and then extract the fixed cost and variable cost components from this information.
 The concept is useful in the analysis of pricing and the derivation of budgets.
 It could be used to determine the fixed and variable components of the costs associated with a product, product line, machine, store, geographic sales region, subsidiary, or customer.

 Related AccountingTools Course